 The overdose death rate increased by 77% between 2018 and 2023.
 The rate for the state increased by a significant, but smaller, 55%.
-Osage County shows no deaths because of a lack of reported data.
 All data for the following tables came from County Health Rankings 2018 and 2023 data.
+Counties with no data shown indicate that those counties did not report any overdose deaths for the given year.